 How to Pick Out a Duvet Insert

 I like to use a poly-filled duvet and have used (and gifted) this specific comforter.
-It’s lightweight enough that you can use it year-round, yet still feels warm and cozy during our Midwest winters.
+It’s lightweight enough that you can use it during the warmer months but still feels nice and cozy during our Midwest winters.

 Why Do I Need Two Sets of Sheets?
 Can’t I Just Use a Duvet Cover?